 There is probably a few more things I need to add in here.
 Please feel free to add comments to add in more.
 But, this is a start and hopefully people can learn from this and we can start educating people on the facts around this horrible disease.
 Please know there is always help.

 Please know the disease can be managed with the right people on board helping you.
-Please know there are some really good support groups like Endometriosis Australia out there.
+Please know there are some really good support groups out there too.

 Take care amazing people.
 Keep your chins up and know that there are people who will listen too.